smbjorklund/media_update/doc/terms.md

 ### Specialization, Programme option | Studieretning

-Really just a study programme, but treated as if it's an option you can choose when you apply for a study programme.
+Really just a study programme, but treated as if it’s an option you can choose when you apply for a study programme.

 ### Student